For career-minded students, few fields offer better job prospects than science, technology, engineering and math, known collectively as STEM.

 “STEM majors have changed dramatically in the last two decades — both the variety of what’s available, the way that we teach and the way students learn the use of technology,” says Bob Kolvoord, a professor and dean of the College of Integrated Science and Engineering at James Madison University in Virginia.

 With so many options on the table, it may be difficult for a student to decide on a STEM major.
-But with STEM extending across numerous fields, experts say that students won’t be limited in their professional pursuits and should expect to collaborate with their peers.
+But with STEM extending across numerous fields, experts say that students won’t be limited in their professional pursuits.

 Kolvoord believes that the “walls between disciplines” have come down for STEM majors, opening up new opportunities.